 Your professor should let you know how much citation information you will need to include with your speeches.
-Just like in written papers, anytime you cite facts or statistics or quote another person's words and/or ideas, you need to provide proper credit.
-Here are a few examples:
+But just like in written papers, anytime you cite facts and statistics or quote another person's words or ideas, you need to provide attribution for them.
+Here's a brief video tutorial on oral citations:

 PittCat and most library databases offer a citation tool to help you format citations for found sources.
 Just remember to always double-check the formatting because there may be errors!